Isle of Dogs (film): Virtual reality

 Concurrently with the film, Félix and Paul Studios and FoxNext VR Studio collaborated on Isle of Dogs: Behind the Scenes (in Virtual Reality), an immersive video film that places the viewer directly inside the animated world.
 The virtual reality film was released on the Google Pixel platform.

-Soundtrack
+Music

-The film's score was composed by Alexandre Desplat, who had previously worked with Wes Anderson on Fantastic Mr. Fox (film), Moonrise Kingdom, and The Grand Budapest Hotel.
+The film's score was composed by Alexandre Desplat, who had previously worked with Wes Anderson on Fantastic Mr. Fox, Moonrise Kingdom, and The Grand Budapest Hotel.
 The soundtrack also features various original and selected songs from a variety of musicians, mainly from Japan.
 Some songs had origins in classic Japanese cinema such as the Akira Kurosawa films Drunken Angel (1948) and Seven Samurai (1954).
 The soundtrack comprises 22 tracks in total, 15 of which were composed by Desplat.